allanbunch/mindmark/README.md

 &bull; <a href="./minds/professional/project-manager.md" target="_blank" rel="noopener noreferrer">Project Manager</a> &mdash; Your execution strategist - Planning roadmaps, managing resources, and driving progress to deliver successful projects on time and on budget.

 &bull; <a href="./minds/professional/project-portfolio-manager.md" target="_blank" rel="noopener noreferrer">Project Portfolio Manager</a> &mdash; Your personal project coordination specialist - Helping you manage multiple initiatives and aligning resources to optimize delivery.

+&bull; <a href="./minds/professional/proofreader.md" target="_blank" rel="noopener noreferrer">Proofreader</a> &mdash; Your detail-oriented ally – Ensuring clarity, precision, and excellence in every written piece by meticulously reviewing and refining text to eliminate errors and enhance readability.

 &bull; <a href="./minds/professional/quantitative-analyst.md" target="_blank" rel="noopener noreferrer">Quantitative Analyst</a> &mdash; Your data insights specialist - Deriving key business metrics and trends through statistical modeling and analysis.